kineticadb/kinetica-react/README.md

 1. Set kUrl to the kinetica url i.e. http(s)://localhost:9191
 2. Set kUser and kPass to a Kinetica user's username and password
 3. Import the nyctaxi demo data in GAdmin.
 Navigate to Cluster(top panel) -> Demo(left side panel) -> Load More Data(green button under taxi).
 Alternatively you could change the WMS styling options in kineticaSettings to an existing table in your Kinetica instance.
+4. Import the ./data/ki_home.us_states.csv into Kinetica with workbench.
+Click on the Files tab on the left -> Click the '+' under the Files tab and select "Upload New File".
+Select a folder and upload the ./data/ki_home.us_states.csv.
+After the file imports click the "Import" button.
+Click the Next button twice reach the "Destination" step.
+Fill in the schema as ki_home and leave the table name us_states.
+Click the purple Import button.

 ## Available Scripts